 Proposition 19 – The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire or Natural Disasters Act

 California had Propositions 60 and 90.
 It enabled homeowners, under certain conditions, to transfer their low property taxes to their next home.
-Prop 60/90 were limited to the participating counties which became fewer and fewer over the years.
+Prop 60/90 was limited to the participating counties which became fewer and fewer over the years.
 Those restrictions became prohibitive and the propositions were inevitably useless.

 As a way to increase inventory, the creators of Prop 19 went into action to make the opportunity, once again, more available.

 The first configuration of Proposition 19 failed when it went to the voters.
 I knew it was dead the first time I saw a group of firemen in a commercial.
-They were saying it was bad for them and teachers.
+They were saying it was bad for them and the teachers.
 We love and trust our firemen.
 That proposition didn’t have a chance.

 The authors got smart the second time around by including firemen and those affected by wildfire, an especially important issue in California.
 The new law allows the low tax base to be transferred anywhere in California for older homeowners, homeowners with severe disabilities, and victims of wildfire or natural disasters.